-Paulette is one of a small but growing community of landlords who choose to find their tenant with Happipad.com.
+Paulette is one of a small but growing community of Hosts who choose to find their Guests with Happipad.com.
 Read her Happipad profile and you’ll get a sense of the type of person she is: “Integrity and having good relations is of great value to me.
 We hope to find a renter who shares some of the same values.”

 I got to spend some time with Paulette a few days ago to listen to her remarkable story of growth and perseverance.
 I quickly realized that her journey to where she is today started from very humble beginnings.